epccs/RPUno/Solenoid/README.md

 The RPUno has those I/O's wired to a pluggable onboard connector.
 They are level converted to 5V and will ouput 4V without a pullup (which is enough for a minimum high on 74HC logic).

-The IO13 pin is named LED_BUILTIN and blinks on for a second and off for a second when an rpu_address is read over I2C (if I2C failed it blinks four times as fast).
+The IO13 pin is used as LED_BUILTIN and blinks on and off for a second when an rpu_address is read over I2C (if I2C failed it blinks four times as fast).

 [![RPUno^5 With K3^0](http://rpubus.org/bb/download/file.php?id=25)](http://rpubus.org/Video/14140%5E5WithK3%5E0.mp4 "RPUno^5 With K3^0")